c1ewd/MCC/README.md

 > Device intended for measuring humidity and temperature.
 By deviation from specified range of temperature or humidity it send sound signal.
 > Hardware design was making in Eagle CAD.
 Software was coding in IAR.
 > Device is using digital humidity and temperature sensor AM2302.
 For sound signal using EFM-475.
+For graphical interface using Nokia 5110 display.

 ## Donations (Optional)